 About Karimoku New Standard

 Karimoku New Standard is a division of Karimoku, a furniture manufacturer based in central Japan with more than seventy years of history.
 Combining a deep understanding of carpentry craftsmanship with cutting-edge technologies, Karimoku builds furniture of the highest possible quality.
-Introduced in 2009, Karimoku New Standard offers innovative, joyful, and functional objects created in collaboration with the world’s most promising design talents.
+Introduced in 2009, Karimoku New Standard offers innovative, joyful, and functional objects created under the direction of David Glaettli in collaboration with the world’s most promising design talents.

 About Porter Yoshida & Co.

 Porter Yoshida & Co. is a Japanese accessories company founded by Kichizo Yoshida in 1935.
 Renowned for making functional bags of the highest quality, each minimal, utilitarian design is produced exclusively in Japan by skilled craftspeople from beginning to end.
 Porter, Yoshida & Co.’s in-house line, was introduced in 1962.